 |S-||Reference voltage (must be between 0V and 4.5V)|

 |–||Sensor return ground|

 When hall type sensor is used, it is required to connect some external resistors.
 R1 is usually required for sensors with open collector output.
-R2 and R3 create voltage divider that supply 2.5V reference voltage to S- input.
+R2 and R3 create a voltage divider that supply a reference voltage to S- input.

 PEREK CS1 clamp inductive sensor

 CS1 is an inductive sensor designed to read engine speed signal from ignition coil wires (high or low voltage).